esanoyenike/Ojo-Oyenike-F.-Project-on-Palnorama-HR-/README.md

 1. To determine the number of employees paid less than the minimum wage ($90,000), a new columm was created named.
 "Minimum Wage".
 "Yes" means those paid minimum wage and above, while "No" meand less than minimum wage.
 2. The employmee salary bands use in this analysis are: (10001-50000, 50001-80000, 80001-100000, and above 100000)
+3. A bonus rule was introduced.
+The bouns rate was multiplied by the salary to calculate the rate increament.
+4. The increament was added to the original salary to calculate the new salary for individual employee.

  #### Report
- a.
-The toal employees in the company was 946.
+ - The total employees in the company was 946.
- b.
-The total number of employees not paid minimum wage was 654.
+ - The total number of employees not paid minimum wage was 654.
 The total number paid minimum wage and above were 292.
- c.
-The percentage female employees were 46.62%(441); Male was 49.15%(465); Neutal was 4.23%(40).
+ - The percentage female employees were 46.62%(441); Male was 49.15%(465); Neutal was 4.23%(40).
- d.
-Distribution of gender by location in the analysis showed that in Kaduna, male, female, and neutal were 182, 165, and 14 respectively; in Abuja, male, female,a nd nuetal were 159, 158, and 18 respectively; while in Lagos, there were 124, 118, and 8 accordingly.
+ - Distribution of gender by location in the analysis showed that in Kaduna, male, female, and neutal were 182, 165, and 14 respectively; in Abuja, male, female,a nd nuetal were 159, 158, and 18 respectively; while in Lagos, there were 124, 118, and 8 accordingly.

 ### Inferences from the report
 After a careful study of the data and result of the analysis, the following inferences were drawn: